We learn in more than one dimension

 Learning in the background is what happens when we stop making it happen and instead allow for something to change.
 It’s like cooking a pot of soup.
 Half of the process is watching it simmer on the back burner.
 You can’t rush it.

-Here are some tips for engaging with the background side of learning while reducing your accent and improving your American pronunciation:
+Here are some tips for engaging with the background side of learning during your accent reduction and American pronunciation practice:

 - If you and your spouse are both trying to improve your English but only speak in your native language to each other, designate one hour a week for English-only conversation.

-- Consider joining an online speaking group (e.g. Toastmasters, Meetup) to give yourself more opportunities to speak and get comfortable with English.
+- Consider joining an online speaking group (e.g. Toastmasters) to give yourself more opportunities to speak and get comfortable with English.

 - Listen to American podcasts and radio shows.
 Challenge yourself now and then by turning off your TV’s closed captioning.